jhansimahato/jhansi-mahato/README.md

 # fcc assignment
-rajput web app deployment on Azure
+website deployment on azure in cloud